bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n)

-If the input is increased, the runtime will grow at the same rate
+(Linear) If the input is increased, the runtime will grow at the same rate

-b)
+b) O(n^c)

-c)
+(Polynomial) The run time will grow at a faster rate, (generally only good for small inputs) c)

 ## Exercise II